zeux/calm/README.md

 make && ./build/run mistral-7b-instruct.calm -i "Q: What is the meaning of life?" -t 0
 ```

-Before running Python you may want to install the dependencies via `pip -r tools/requirements.txt`.
+Before running Python you may want to install the dependencies via `pip install -r tools/requirements.txt`.
 When using git, git-lfs is required and the download size may be larger than necessary; you can use `tools/download.py` instead:

 ```sh
 python tools/download.py Mistral-7B-Instruct-v0.2/ mistralai/Mistral-7B-Instruct-v0.2